nizaroni/presentations/presentations/async-idempotent-writes.md

 Async Idempotent Writes
 =======================

-I'm going to talk about a project that presented me with certain problems.
+I'm going to talk about an API project that presented me with certain problems.

 ----